outrunnl/dbcollect/INSTRUCTIONS.md

 * Python 2.6 or higher
 * Python-argparse (is usually included in the Python distribution except for very old versions)
 * Enterprise Linux 6, 7 or 8, Solaris 11, IBM AIX 7
-* Some free space in /tmp
+* Some free space in /tmp (or elsewhere, use --tempdir)
 * Oracle RDBMS 11g or higher (optional)
 * Diagnostics pack license OR statspack configured on the database(s)
 * Access to the 'oracle' special user or dba privileges ('root' not required)